quasilyte/goism/docs/go_emacs.md

 with commentaries, but the implementation is external (compiler generates special code for them).

-You can use existing Go code in your `Go.el` packages, including most of the Go standard library.
+You can use existing Go code in your `goism` packages, including most of the Go standard library.
 Limitations will be posted later; support range is going to be extended over time.